OlaKlingberg/DTSA-5511-M5-GAN-Monet-Faker/README.md

 The dataset can be accessed from the page for the Kaggle competition [I'm Something of a Painter Myself](https://www.kaggle.com/competitions/gan-getting-started/data)

 ### Results
-The trained model generates images that
+The trained model generates images which, when submitted to the Kaggle competition, received a decent MiFID score of 55.3.
+A manual inspection of a sample of the images reveals them to have a color scheme that is reminiscent of Monet's palette, but their graininess is a poor imitation of Monet's visible brushstrokes.
+The generated Monet-style images are unlikely to fool any human observer.